-- a) To appoint a person to preside at a meeting. - b) To elect a Chairman or Vice Chairman. - c) To approve the absences of Councillors. - d) To approve the accuracy of the minutes of a previous meeting. - e) To correct an inaccuracy in the minutes of a previous meeting. - f) To alter the order of business on the agenda for reasons of urgency or expedience. - g) To proceed to the next business on the agenda. - h) To close or adjourn debate. - i) To refer by formal delegation a matter to a committee or to a sub-committee or an employee. - j) To appoint a committee or sub-committee or any councillors (including substitutes) thereto. - k) To receive nominations to a committee or sub-committee. - I) To dissolve a committee or sub-committee. - m) To consider a report or any further documentation and/or recommendations made by a committee or a subcommittee or an employee in regard to an agenda item. - n) To consider a report and/or recommendations made by an employee, professional advisor, expert or consultant.

-- o) To authorise legal deeds to be sealed by the Council's common seal OR signed by two councillors and witnessed. - p) To authorise the payment of monies as detailed in the Council's Financial Regulations. - q) To amend a motion relevant to the original or substantive motion under consideration which shall not have the effect of nullifying it. - r) To extend the time limit for speeches. - s) To exclude the press and public for all or part of a meeting. - t) To silence or exclude from the meeting a Councillor or a member of the public for disorderly conduct. - u) To give the consent of the Council if such consent is required by standing orders. - v) To suspend any Standing Order except those which are mandatory by law. - w) To adjourn the meeting. - x) To appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies. - y) To answer questions from councillors.
+- a) To appoint a person to preside at a meeting. - b) To elect a Chairman or Vice Chairman. - c) To approve the absences of Councillors. - d) To approve the accuracy of the minutes of a previous meeting. - e) To correct an inaccuracy in the minutes of a previous meeting. - f) To alter the order of business on the agenda for reasons of urgency or expedience. - g) To proceed to the next business on the agenda. - h) To close or adjourn debate. - i) To refer by formal delegation a matter to a committee or to a sub-committee or an employee. - j) To appoint a committee or sub-committee and their members. - k) To dissolve a committee or sub-committee. - I) To consider a report or any further documentation and/or recommendations made by a committee or a subcommittee or an employee in regard to an agenda item. - m) To consider a report and/or recommendations made by an employee, professional advisor, expert or consultant. - n) To authorise legal deeds to be sealed by the Council's common seal OR signed by two councillors and witnessed, arising from an item on the agenda for the meeting. - o) To authorise the payment of monies as detailed in the Council's Financial Regulations, arising from an item on the agenda for the meeting. - p) To amend a motion relevant to the original or substantive motion under consideration which shall not have the effect of nullifying it. - q) To withdraw a motion. - r) To extend the time limit for speeches. - s) To exclude the press and public for all or part of a meeting. - t) To silence or exclude from the meeting a Councillor or a member of the public for disorderly conduct. - u) To give the consent of the Council if such consent is required by standing orders. - v) To suspend any Standing Order except those which are mandatory by law. - w) To adjourn the meeting. - x) To appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies, arising from an item on the agenda for the meeting. - y) To answer questions from councillors, arising from an item on the agenda for the meeting.